 Measuring Success - L.I.F.E.
 Program Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
-How much did we d 0?
+How much did we de 0?
 Total Number of Life Participants 2,979 3,000 3,000 2.
 How well did we do it?
-Percentage of L.I.F.E. participants of those eligible for the program 16.4 16.5 16.5 Story behind the data In 2013, we joined our municipal partners in requiring proof of income and the result was a drop in applicants by an average of 450.
-Since then the applicant total has stabilized in the 2900-3000 range.
-3. Is anyone better off ?
+Percentage of L.I.F.E. participants of those eligible for the program 16.4 16.5 16.5 Story behind the data In 2013, we joined our mun the result was a drop in app applicant total has stabilize olicants by an average of 4 • 3.
+Is anyone better off ?
 Story behind the data Improving awareness and participation contributes to creating a healthy community.
 Where do we want to go?
 Increase in percentage of eligible individuals participating in the L.I.F.E. program would indicate success of increased awareness of this program to eligible individuals through outreach, advertising and marketing.

-leasuring Success - Horticultu re Maintenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
+Measuring Success - Horticultu re Maintenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Total Area of Annual Horticultural Displays Maintained in sq.m.
 2700 2700 2700 2.
 How well did we do it?
-1 Horticultural Maintenance Cost per sq.m. in \$ N/A \$ 94 \$96 Story behind the data There are 2700 square metres of annual horticultural displays in the City.
+Horticultural Maintenance Cost per sq.m. in \$ N/A \$ 94 \$96 Story behind the data There are 2700 square metres of annual horticultural displays in the City.
 Annuals are planted twice/year to create interesting summer and winter displays.
 All annual plants are grown in the City nursery.
-3. Is anyone better off? ļ Survival rate of annual olants is 98%.
-Story behind the data The quality of the plant material and the selection of the species are controlled by growing them in city facilities.
+3. Is anyone better off?
+Story behind the data Survival rate of annual plants is 98%.
+The quality of the plant material and the selection of the species are controlled by growing them in city facilities.
 The result is an exceptionally high survival rate (industry standards are around 88%).
 Where do we want to go?
 High quality plant materials allows for exceptional displays as well as efficiency in labour costs re-planting for failures does not occur.

-Measuring Success - Turf Main tenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
+Measuring Success - Turf Maint tenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Total Area of Turf Maintained TBD - asset inventory 2.
 How well did we do it?
-Turf Maintenance - Cost per ha/type of use TBD Story behind the data - ot available and will be coll ry project that is scheduled 3.
-Is anyone better off?
-Sports field user group satisfaction with field main tenance: Story behind the data Presently data regardin g user-group satisfaction h nas not been collecte Where do we want to go? y of user satisfaction will be will be based on this fe
+Turf Maintenance - Cost per ha/type of use TBD Story behind the data This data is currently not available and will be collected through the proposed asset inventory project that is scheduled to be completed in early 2016.
+3. Is anyone better off?
+Sports field user group satisfaction with field main tenance: Story behind the data Presently data regarding g user-group satisfaction h nas not been collected.
+Where do we want to go?
+In 2016, an initial survey of user satisfaction will be conducted and improvements to services will be based on this feedback.

 Measuring Success - Boulevard ls Maintenance Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
 How much did we do?
 Length of boulevards maintained in km 300 300 300 2.
 How well did we do it?
-Cost of Boulevards Maintained \$ per linear km n/a \$ 2934 \$2993 Story behind the data end of costs for both taxed vels are higher on taxed both to the contract of t 3.
-Is anyone better off?
+Cost of Boulevards Maintained \$ per linear km n/a \$ 2934 \$2993 Story behind the data The projections are a blend of costs for both taxed and un-taxed boulevards.
+Service levels are higher on taxed boulevards.
+Cost increases primarily reflect increased wages.
+3. Is anyone better off?
 Story behind the data The highest number of complaints received is with respect to un-cut boulevard.
-Where do we want to go? e number of complaints re g resources more effective
+Where do we want to go?
+The goal is to reduce the number of complaints received for un-cut boulevards by deploying resources more effectively during the spring growing season.